-The IPv4/IPv6 TOS priority control registers implement a fully decoded 64 bit differentiated services code point (DSCP) register used to determine priority from the 6 bit TOS field in the IP header.
+The Ipv4/Ipv6 TOS priority control registers implement a fully decoded 64 bit differentiated services code point (DSCP) register used to determine priority from the 6 bit TOS field in the IP header.
 The most significant 6 bits of the TOS field are fully decoded into 64 possibilities, and the singular code that results is mapped to the value in the corresponding bit in the DSCP register.

-Address Name Description Mode Default 7 - 6 DSCP[7:6] IPv4 and IPv6 mapping The value in this field is used as the frame's priority when bits[7:2] of the frame's IP TOS/DiffServ/Traffic Class value is 0x0C R/W 00 5 - 4 DSCP[5:4] IPv4 and IPv6 mapping The value in this field is used as the frame's priority when bits[7:2] of the frame's IP TOS/DiffServ/Traffic Class value is 0x08 R/W 00 3 - 2 DSCP[3:2] IPv4 and IPv6 mapping The value in this field is used as the frame's priority when bits[7:2] of the frame's IP TOS/DiffServ/Traffic Class value is 0x04 R/W 00 1 - 0 DSCP[1:0] IPv4 and IPv6 mapping The value in this field is used as the frame's priority when bits[7:2] of the frame's IP TOS/DiffServ/Traffic Class value is 0x00 R/W 00
+7 - 6 DSCP[7:6] Ipv4 and Ipv6 mapping The value in this field is used as the frame's priority when bits[7:2] of the frame's IP TOS/DiffServ/Traffic Class value is 0x03 R/W 00 5 - 4 DSCP[5:4] Ipv4 and Ipv6 mapping The value in this field is used as the frame's priority when bits[7:2] of the frame's IP TOS/DiffServ/Traffic Class value is 0x02 R/W 00 3 - 2 DSCP[3:2] Ipv4 and Ipv6 mapping The value in this field is used as the frame's priority when bits[7:2] of the frame's IP TOS/DiffServ/Traffic Class value is 0x01 R/W 00